The White Haven Estate: Other Houses

 This slave cabin from a neighboring farm is typical of cabins in the area.
 Documents indicate that as many as twelve slave cabins were located behind the main house, perhaps across the small creek in what is today Forest Haven subdivision.
 Later records suggest that these cabins were demolished during Grant's ownership.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Slaves Only (here, next to this marker); White Haven's Outbuildings (here, next to this marker); The Working Farm (here, next to this marker); Early Owners of the Farm (here, next to this marker); New Buildings for White Haven (here, next to this marker); The Roads to White Haven (here, next to this marker); Green Haven? (here, next to this marker); Outbuildings / ~150 Years Ago—Colored Troops (within shouting distance of this marker).
+Early Owners of the Farm (here, next to this marker); New Buildings for White Haven (here, next to this marker); Slaves Only (here, next to this marker); The Roads to White Haven (here, next to this marker); The Working Farm (here, next to this marker); White Haven's Outbuildings (here, next to this marker); Green Haven? (here, next to this marker); Outbuildings / ~150 Years Ago—Colored Troops (within shouting distance of this marker).
 Touch for a list and map of all markers in St. Louis.

 Categories. • African Americans • Notable Buildings •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on October 16, 2018.
 This page originally submitted on September 3, 2012, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 287 times since then and 23 times this year.
-Photos: 1, 2, 3. submitted on September 3, 2012, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 294 times since then.
+Last updated on October 15, 2018, by Devry Jones of Washington, District of Columbia.
+Photos: 1, 2, 3. submitted on September 3, 2012, by Bill Pfingsten of Bel Air, Maryland. • Andrew Ruppenstein was the editor who published this page.